Skip to Main Content

 Think outside the box.
-Risk and Control Self-Assessment can provide organizations with a new opportunity to identify and plan for unexpected or emerging risks.
+RCSA can provide organizations with a new opportunity to identify and plan for unexpected or emerging risks.

 Use RCSA data to support strategic budgeting.
 The framework can be used to paint a clear picture of why expenditures and resources are being deployed to targeted problem areas within the company.

-Meera Kakad Gondha is a senior manager, Risk Management.
+Meera Kakad Gondha is an Accenture senior manager, Risk Management.
 Based in Charlotte, North Carolina, and with 10 years of industry and consulting experience with a focus on operational risk, Gondha works with banking and capital markets clients to help them define, implement, and monitor their operational risk programs.

 October 8, 2012